-Met Police: Watchdog slams misogyny and bullying in some ranks
+Met Police: Watchdog slams misogyny and bullying within ranks

 He added: "While these officers predominantly worked in teams in Westminster, which have since been disbanded, we know from other recent cases that these issues are not isolated or historic," he said.

-Deputy Assistant Commissioner Bas Javid said the officers actions happened between 2016 and 2018.
+Deputy Assistant Commissioner Bas Javid said the officers' actions happened between 2016 and 2018.

 "I am angry and disappointed to see officers involved in sharing sexist, racist and discriminatory messages," he said.

-"It's clear we have a lot of work to do to ensure bullying and discrimination does not exist in any part of the Met."
+"It's clear we have a lot of work to do to ensure bullying and discrimination does not exist in any part of the Met.

+"We recognise that there is need for real change in the Met and we are committed to creating an environment that is even more intolerant to those who do not uphold the high values and standards expected of us," he added.

+A Met Police statement said: "The conduct of a team of officers at Charing Cross police station in central London does not represent the values of the Metropolitan Police Service.